sanju4725/rob-master/README.md

   set speeds(0,0,0,0)

 3)def turn:
-  set rotation with degrees (45degree)
+  set rotation with degrees (adegree)

 4)def forward:
   sets speed as same for all to go into the direction